Emergence of Spacetime from Fluctuations

-Instead, we use a Dirac action expressed in the eigenbasis of the Dirac operator, reading, for $N_f$ fermionic species:
+we here express in the eigenbasis of the Dirac operator, reading, for $N_f$ fermionic species:

-Here, for simplicity, the fermionic wave operator is taken to be the positive square root of the bosonic wave operator.
-We will leave the case of general boson and fermion masses for a future study.
+For now, the fermionic wave operator in \cref{sf} is for simplicity taken to be the positive square root of the bosonic wave operator.
 The $\theta_n^i$, $\bar{\theta}^i_n$ are the Grassmann-valued components of the Dirac field $\psi^i$ of the $i$'th fermionic species.
-In the eigenbasis of the wave operators, our total action, $S$, of gravity and matter therefore reads
+In the eigenbasis of the wave operators, the total action, $S$, of gravity and matter therefore reads

-with $S_g$, $S_b$, and $S_f$ given by Eqs.\ref{Einstein-Hilbert},\ref{sb},\ref{sf}. \bf Rationale for working in the eigenbasis of the wave operators. \rm We choose to work in the eigenbasis of the wave operators because, in this basis, the action is expressed entirely in terms of diffeomorphism invariant quantities.
-Therefore, we avoid having to path integrate over the metric and then facing the problem of modding out the diffeomorphism group.
+with $S_g$, $S_b$, and $S_f$ given by \cref{Einstein-Hilbert,sb,sf}. \bf Rationale for working in the eigenbasis of the wave operators. \rm We choose to work in the eigenbasis of the wave operators for two reasons.
+First, in this basis, the action is expressed entirely in terms of diffeomorphism invariant quantities.
+Therefore, we avoid the problem, \cite{Kiefer, Hawking}, of path integrating over the metric while modding out the diffeomorphism group.